 - Fast transfer of funds (between supported bank accounts).

-Zelle itself doesn’t charge fees for sending or receiving money.
+Zelle itself doesn’t charge fees for sending or receiving rent payments.
 Some banks or credit unions may charge fees for Zelle transactions.

-15 common questions landlords should ask themselves before choosing a rent payment system
+15 common questions to answer before choosing a rent payment system

-Here are common questions you should ask before choosing a rent payment system.
+Here are common questions you should ask before choosing a rent payment platform.

 General suitability and features